Robert Ryman: Recognition and reception

 A recipient of numerous honors, Ryman was awarded a John Simon Guggenheim Foundation Scholarship (1973), the Skowhegan Medal from the Skowhegan School of Painting and Sculpture (1985).
 He was a member of the American Academy of Arts and Letters after 1994, and assumed the role of the organization’s Vice President in 2003.

 In 2005, Ryman was awarded the Praemium Imperiale.

 2009 saw the publication of Robert Ryman: Critical Texts Since 1967, edited by Vittorio Colaizzi and Karsten Schubert and published by Ridinghouse.
 The book charts the gradual evolution of the reception of and reaction to Ryman’s art.
 A comprehensive selection of over 60 essays and exhibition reviews has been collated into one volume, including texts by some of the most influential art historians and critics of their time; Yve-Alain Bois, Donald B. Kuspit, Lucy R. Lippard, Robert Storr and others.

 Ryman's painting Bridge (1980) sold for $20.6 million at a Christie's auction in 2015.

+In 2024, Ryman had a retrosepective called Robert Ryman: The Act of Looking at the Musée de l’Orangerie in Paris.

+Robert Ryman's estate is represented by David Zwirner and Xavier Hufkens.